-When you think about how master bathrooms are built in today’s homes, they’re not merely utilitarian, they’re designed and constructed to be inspirational and luxurious.
-From curbless showers with multiple jets encased in Carrara marble to built-in makeup tables with glossy granite countertops, the master bath has become a room you actually live in, not just visit occasionally.
+When you think about how primary bathrooms are built in today’s homes, they’re not merely utilitarian, they’re designed and constructed to be inspirational and luxurious.
+From curbless showers with multiple jets encased in Carrara marble to built-in makeup tables with glossy granite countertops, the primary bath has become a room you actually live in, not just visit occasionally.

 A good builder is adept at doing what’s necessary to create that space you’ll love.
 Consider these four fundamental tips as you plan and build yours.